ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ## 10. Reproduction Rate

-The next question was to investigate the reproduction rate during rhe pandemic by location.
+The next question was to investigate the reproduction rate during the pandemic by location.

 ### i.
 By Country

-To gain insights into the reproduction rates during the pandemic by countries I developed and executed the follwoing SQL query.
+To gain insights into the reproduction rates during the pandemic by countries I developed and executed the following SQL query.

 ```sql
 SELECT